-The appearance of drooping eyebrows may encourage a patient to seek a forehead lift, also called a brow lift.
+The gradual drooping of the eyebrows may encourage a patient to seek a forehead lift, also called a brow lift.
 This procedure restores the eyelid area to a more youthful, oval shape using surgery to remove and tighten excess tissue.
 It may also simply involve releasing the muscles that cause frown lines—the lines parents often get when giving “The Look” to their children.
 For a better understanding of how this plastic surgery procedure might enhance your appearance, look into a mirror and place the palms of your hands at the outer edge of your eyes, above your eyebrows.
 Gently draw the skin up to raise the brow and forehead area.
 Depending on your reasons for surgery, this is approximately what a forehead lift can achieve.
 If you think this makes you look shocked or surprised, you probably should not undergo a forehead lift.
-Experienced plastic surgeon Joe Gryskiewicz, MD, FACS (“Dr. Joe”) takes great care to mark a patient’s skin preoperatively while they look into a mirror and verify their preferred brow placement.
-This diligence allows him to accurately replicate the direction of pull and determine how much elevation is necessary.
+Experienced plastic surgeon Joe Gryskiewicz, MD, FACS (“Dr. Joe”) and skilled cosmetic surgeon Karan Chopra, MD take great care to mark a patient’s skin preoperatively while they look into a mirror and verify their preferred brow placement.
+This diligence allows them to accurately replicate the direction of pull and determine how much elevation is necessary.

 What Can a Brow Lift Do For Me?